ksherman/kds-site-gatsby/src/posts/2012-01-06-but-every-sighting-is-proof-and-every-heart-beat-proves-it-too.md

 ---
-title: But Every Sighting is Proof, and Every Heart-Beat Proves It Too:
+title: But Every Sighting is Proof, and Every Heart-Beat Proves It Too
 author: ksherman

 permalink: /2012/but-every-sighting-is-proof-and-every-heart-beat-proves-it-too/